-These files contain about 1500 words and phrases that appear in the VIVO/Vitro web pages.
+These files contain about 1500 words and phrases that appear in the VIVO web pages.
+The page templates contain more than just text - they contain programming logic and display specifiers.

 These words and phrases have been removed from the page templates, so no programming knowledge is required to translate them.